Can I Sell My House With A Heloc In Florida banner Tampa

 Minimizing Tax Implications of Selling with a HELOC

-People who own a home with a Home Equity Line of Credit (HELOC) should know about the tax consequences before they sell it.
+People who own a home with a Home Equity Line of Credit (HELOC) should understand the tax consequences before selling it.
 It’s important to know that tax rules can change, so here are some tips to help you save money:

 Florida HELOC & Home Selling Tampa